 In AnQiCMS, custom fields provide us with great flexibility, allowing us to expand the content structure according to actual business needs.
-For example, you may have set up a field namedintroductionThe custom field, and I hope to write an introduction in Markdown format in this field.How can you correctly render Markdown content into HTML on the website front-end so that it appears in the page with rich formatting?This article will introduce how to easily achieve this goal.
+For example, you may have set up a field namedintroductionCustom field, and I hope to write a Markdown formatted introduction in this field.How can you correctly render these Markdown contents into HTML on the front end of the website, making it present rich formatting on the page?This article will detail how to easily achieve this goal.

-One of the core strengths of AnQiCMS is its flexible content model.You can customize various fields for different content models (such as articles, products) in the background.多行文本Custom fields of types, and when editing content, if you choose to enable the Markdown editor, you can enjoy the convenient formatting experience brought by Markdown in this field.
-For example, we have created a field namedintroductionEnter the title, list, or link in the field, and input the Markdown text containing it.
+One of the core strengths of AnQiCMS is its flexible content model.You can customize various fields for different content models (such as articles, products) in the background.When you create a多行文本Custom field of type, and when editing content, select Enable Markdown Editor, you can enjoy the convenient formatting experience brought by Markdown.
+For example, we created a field namedintroductionThe field, in which you entered Markdown text with headings, lists, or links.

-By default, if you output the content of this custom field directly in the template, it will be displayed in plain text format with the original Markdown syntax, rather than the formatting we expect.To make it display beautifully in HTML format on the front end, we need to process it an additional way.
+By default, if you output the content of this custom field directly in the template, it will be displayed as plain text with the original Markdown syntax, rather than the formatting we expect.To make it display as a beautiful HTML format on the front end, we need to perform additional processing.

-In AnQiCMS templates, there are usually two ways to get custom field content: througharchiveDetailtags directly, or througharchiveParamstags in a loop.
+In AnQiCMS templates, there are usually two ways to obtain custom field content: througharchiveDetailtags directly, or througharchiveParamstags in a loop.

-If you know the name of the custom field (for exampleintroduction), you can use it directly,archiveDetailuse the tag to get its value:
+If you know the name of the custom field (for exampleintroduction), you can use it directlyarchiveDetailusing the tag:

 {% archiveDetail introductionContent with name="introduction" %}